l1m3r/cmd-scripts/ss4vh/README.md

 - find a way to [get IronGate to just enabled surround sound](https://valheimbugs.featureupvote.com/suggestions/271742/enable-surround-sound-51-71) support in VH which existed since its first release (at least).

-The input method is handled practically the same.
+Changing the input method is handled practically the same.

 ---